Preparing For A Tattoo

 The reason for this is two-fold.

-Second, you want to make the area you’re getting tattooed is easily accessible.
-So, if you’re getting your calf tattooed, show up in shorts or a skirt instead of skin-tight jeans.
+Secondly, you want to make the area you’re getting tattooed is easily accessible.
+If you’re getting your calf tattooed, for example, show up in shorts or a skirt instead of skin-tight jeans.
 Be aware that when you show up dressed in a way that doesn’t give easy access to the skin you want tattooed, you will likely have to remove some of your clothes.
 Tattoo artists are used to seeing just about every part of their clients’ bodies, but you might not feel completely comfortable if you have to take off more clothes than you would otherwise need to.

 9. Mute Your Phone